xwjcool123/BlockTunerMod/README.md

 * Play mode - toggle whether the GUI will turn off immediately upon clicking a note on the piano keyboard.
 * Typing keyboard to piano keyboard - toggle whether you want to play the piano keyboard using your computer keyboard.
-* MIDI Device - TBD
+* MIDI Device - Click to cycle through available MIDI input devices.
+The icon shows red if the device is currently occupied by other programs.

 ### Keyboard Mapping:
 ![](https://xwj.cool/img/blocktuner/keymap.png)